 The Sweeney Properties Master Plan involves a number of individual development parcels.
-Combined, a total of 277 unit equivalents are proposed; including, 258 residential and 19 unit equivalents worth of support commercial space.
+Combined, a total of 276 unit equivalents of residential development are proposed.
+An additional 19 unit equivalents worth of support commercial space is also included.
 Based upon the zoning in effect at this time, in excess of 450 units could be requested.
 While this may be somewhat misleading due to certain physical and technical constraints (i.e. access, slope, utilities), it does reveal that a significant reduction in total density proposed has been incorporated into the project.
 Each area proposed for development has been evaluated on its own merits.
 During the course of review, numerous concepts were considered with densities shifted around.

-The various parcels of land included within the Sweeney Properties Master Plan are scattered about the Historic District and are detailed on the attached Exhibit.
+The various parcels of land included within the Sweeney Properties Master Plan are scattered about the Historic District and are detailed on attached Exhibit.
 For additional clarity a brief narrative description of each development area follows: